What is an MRI?

 The exam duration will vary, but the average is 45 minutes to one hour per body part.
-You will be required to lie still during the actual exam.
-Depending on the body part being examined, you may be instructed to hold your breath for up to 30 seconds.
+During the actual exam the patient will need to lie still .
+Depending on the body part in question, you may need to hold your breath for up to 30 seconds.
 The MRI magnet is usually permanently open on both ends.
 There is also a two-way communication system for any information regarding the MRI scan between the patient and the MRI technologist.
 During the scan, you will hear a loud intermittent banging noise, which is very common.
 You will be provided with earplugs or headphones to help minimize the noise during the scan.

 What are the reasons that you may require an MRI?

 Several scenarios may require you to get an MRI to help diagnose either the following:

 - Spine problems in the cervical, thoracic, and lumbar spine.

 - Cartilage abnormalities in either the shoulders, hips, knees, or ankle.